vdt/posce/readme.md

 [![](https://img.shields.io/github/issues/posce/posce)][is]
 [![](https://img.shields.io/badge/license-bsd--3-brightgreen)][li]

-**Posce** (pronounced *posh·eee*) is a note-taking toolkit for your command line.
+**Posce** (pronounced *posh·ee*) is a note-taking toolkit for your command line.
 It takes a single directory of plaintext note files and lets you create, edit, manipulate, and organise them to your heart's content.

 - See [changes.md][ch] for a complete changelog.
 - See [license.md][li] for licensing information.